 - Thoroughly compact the area with a plate vibrator or roller

-- Bed the granite setts down firmly as required with a suitable hammer, such as a walling hammer or a rubber mallet
+- Bed the granite setts down firmly as required with a suitable hammer or rubber mallet

 - When dry, fill the joints with a workable mortar using a pointing trowel

 The exact depth of the sub-base may vary depending on the ground.
 Virgin ground that was previously been used as a lawn, for example, will require a greater depth of sub-base material to ensure that there will be no movement as the ground settles.
 The granite setts themselves will not crack, split or shatter and will only move if the ground on which they are laid has not been adequately prepared.

 It’s important to lay the setts on a mortar base that will allow for the variations that exist in natural split granite.
 A mixture that has too high a moisture content may become problematic when tapping the setts into place.
 When agitated, moisture in the mortar will rise to the surface, and although the setts will bind to the cement-based mixture perfectly well it may become difficult to achieve a level finish.
 We recommend that the mortar should have a stiff consistency to lay the setts, but not be too dry.
 Some moisture is very important, but it should be workable.
 In a granite sett that has been produced to be 100x100x100mm in size, there will likely be at least a 10% variation, therefore some of the setts will need firming into place more than others.